rjabeen04/fdic-style-azure-devsecops/README.md

 ## Phases / Roadmap
 **Phase 0 – Repository Governance & Structure**
-- Repository scaffolding
-- Documentation
-- Security baselines (CodeQL, Dependabot)
+- Repository scaffolding, Documentation, and Security baselines (CodeQL, Dependabot).

 **Phase 1 – Infrastructure Provisioning**
-- AKS, networking, WAF, and supporting services
+- AKS, networking, WAF, and supporting services.
-- Terraform modules and environments
+- Terraform modules and environments.

 **Phase 2 – Application Deployment**
-- Helm charts for application workloads
+- Helm charts for application workloads.
-- Ingress and WAF integration
+- Ingress and WAF integration.

 **Phase 3 – Security & Observability**
-- Infrastructure security scanning
+- Infrastructure security scanning.
-- Runtime monitoring and logging
+- Runtime monitoring and logging.
-- Optional DAST and policy enforcement

 ---

 ## How to Run (Placeholder)
 Execution details will be added as Terraform modules and pipelines are implemented.

-Typical usage will include:
+Typical usage includes:
-- Terraform plan/apply via GitHub Actions
+- Terraform plan/apply via GitHub Actions.
-- Helm deployments to AKS
+- Helm deployments to AKS.
-- Manual approvals for protected environments
+- Manual approvals for protected environments.

+---

+## 🔍 Post-Mortem: Handling Cloud "Eventual Consistency"
+**Current Status:** Deployment pipeline intermittently encounters a `403 Forbidden` at the `azurerm_key_vault_key` stage.

+### The Technical Challenge
+In high-security environments, Azure Key Vault uses a firewall to restrict access.
+While Terraform successfully updates the firewall rules (Management Plane), the physical distribution of those rules across Azure's global infrastructure (Data Plane) experiences a "propagation lag."

+### Engineering Response
+1. **Dynamic Whitelisting:** Implemented `data "http"` to fetch the GitHub Runner's IP dynamically.
+2. **Synchronization Gates:** Introduced a `time_sleep` resource to create a 150-second buffer.
+3. **Conclusion:** This error highlights the gap between "API Success" and "Resource Readiness."
+In a production enterprise setting, the next architectural step would be utilizing **Self-Hosted GitHub Runners** inside the VNet to bypass public internet propagation entirely.